 Data sharing and data management has been the cornerstone of every successful hydropower project.
-In the developed world, organisations develop their own internal databases for hydrological data, energy statistics, market information, etc. Organisations in the least developed countries often depend upon publicly accessible data for planning and operating hydro facilities.
+In the developed world, organisations develop their own internal databases for hydrological data, energy statistics, market information, etc. Organisations in least developed countries often depend upon publicly accessible data for planning and operating hydro facilities.

-Advancements in digitalisation of data in the water and energy sector has the potential to offer tremendous opportunities for real-time access to volumes of data that were not possible in the past.
+Advancements in the digitalisation of data in the water and energy sector has the potential to offer tremendous opportunities for real-time access to volumes of data that were not possible in the past.
 Emerging trends such as artificial intelligence (AI), neural networks and the advent of block chain technologies all stand to move the water and energy sector into an advanced regime of data management.

 How will advanced data management systems improve hydropower O&M?